How to: Use Schema Compare to Compare Different Database Definitions

 Examine the change script generated.
 You can save the script by using the File/New menu.
-This can be handy for situations when you are not authorized to update a production database, in which case you can give the script to a DBA for deployment later.
+This can be handy for situations when you aren't authorized to update a production database, in which case you can give the script to a DBA for deployment later.

-If you have the necessary permission to update the database, click the Execute Query button in editing pane toolbar to run the script.
+If you have the necessary permission to update the database, select the Execute Query button in editing pane toolbar to run the script.

 The generated script appears in a new Transact-SQL Editor window

 .dacpacfiles produced by the SSDT snapshot process support this behavior.
 You cannot target a